-- provisional supervision rescue provisions for companies with minimum court involvement; - (b) a moratorium on creditors' claims; - provisions relating to payment of outstanding wages and benefits to employees; and - (d) stringent provisions for insolvent trading in order to encourage directors to initiate provisional supervision at an early stage.
+- provisional supervision rescue provisions for companies with minimum court involvement; - (2) a moratorium on creditors' claims; - (3) provisions relating to payment of outstanding wages and benefits to employees; and - (4) stringent provisions for insolvent trading in order to encourage directors to initiate provisional supervision at an early stage.

-The Companies Amendment Ordinance which came into effect in February 2017 introduces significant amendments to streamline the winding up process and provide enhanced creditor protection.
-However, the above proposed reforms have not been included in the Amendment Ordinance and it, therefore, remains to be seen whether these changes will be brought about in Hong Kong's insolvency regime in the near future.
+The above proposed reforms have not been included in the Amendment Ordinance and it, therefore, remains to be seen whether these changes will be brought about in Hong Kong's insolvency regime in the near future.